Particular/docs.particular.net/nservicebus/errors/automatic-retries.md

 ### Transport transaction requirements

-The FLR mechanism is implemented by rolling back the [transport transaction](/nservicebus/transports/transactions.md).
-This returns the message to the input queue and the endpoint processes it again immediately.
-Aborting the receive operation when transactions are turned off would result in a message loss.
-Therefore FLR cannot be used when transport transactions are disabled.
+The FLR mechanism is implemented by making the message available for consumption again at the top of the queue so that the endpoint can process it again immediately.
+FLR cannot be used when transport transactions are disabled.
+For more information about transport transactions, refer to [transport transaction](/nservicebus/transports/transactions.md).

 ### Configuring FLR using app.config